Interband response in spin-orbit coupled nodal line semimetals: Interband conductivity in NLSMs

 \subsection{Experimental relevance and validity}

 Experimentally, the longitudinal conductivity of an NLSM can be probed by measuring the transport current under an applied electric bias.
 A three-dimensional sample is taken and connected to a voltage source, with a bias applied either along the $x$, $y$ or $z$-direction.
 The resultant current is then measured along the same direction to extract the corresponding longitudinal conductivity components, $\tilde{\sigma}_{xx}$, $\tilde{\sigma}_{yy}$ and $\tilde{\sigma}_{zz}$, respectively.
 To distinguish between intrinsic and extrinsic interband contributions, the chemical potential can be modulated via gating techniques or electronic doping.
+Quantitatively, for an incident field with frequency $\omega \approx 35-40$~THz (corresponding to $\omega\approx140 - 164$~meV), which lies in the mid-infrared/upper terahertz regime, nodal line semimetals having nodal ring radius ranges from $k_0\approx 0.11-0.12\,\AA^{-1}$, based on our results, the interband transitions can be observed at the dimensionless transition frequency $\tilde{\omega}=2\tilde{\mu}=3.0$, corresponds to the chemical potential range $\mu\approx70 - 82$~meV.
+The consideration of the low-energy model Hamiltonian helps us to capture the important features of NLSMs in the vicinity of the nodal ring.
+This model explains the underlying physics of the system near the Fermi level.
+In this approximation, the transport response is dictated by the inclusion of the nodal line geometry, SOC-induced band splitting, and Berry connection structure.
+To see the effects of other bands away in the momentum space, one has to go with $\textit{ab initio approach}$ which captures the electronic structure over the entire Brillouin zone.
+This can add additional contributions to extrinsic conductivity through the scattering driven matrix elements $U_{\bm k, \bm {k}'}^{np}= \bra{u^n_{\bm k}}U(\bm r)\ket{u^p_{\bm k'}}$ and in the intrinsic conductivity through the Berry connection $\mathcal{R}^{np}_{i}=\langle u^n_{\bm k}|i\partial_{\bm k_i}u^p_{\bm k}\rangle$.
+Furthermore, the features such as the spin non-degeneracy due to the SOC, the direction anisotropy observed in the interband conductivity, and the tunable interband resonance peak through the disorder and field-driven mechanism remain qualitatively the same even beyond the low energy approximation.
+However, there can be quantitative modifications in terms of the magnitude and position of the observed resonance peak.

+Further, the present study is valid for weak disorder, i.e., $\mu \gg \hbar/\tau$ or $k_Fl\gg1$, where $\tau$ is the relaxation time, $k_F$ represents the Fermi wave vector, and $l$ is the mean free path.
+The disorder is treated here within the first-order Born approximation using the randomly uncorrelated impurity scattering.
+On considering the interband relaxation time $\tau \approx 10^{-12}$s and $\hbar = 6.6 \times 10^{-13}$ meV$\cdot$s, we find $\mu \gg 0.66$ meV.
+In the scaled form, our results are valid for $\tilde{\mu} \gg 0.012$.
+In this regime, the perturbative theory assumes that weak disorder introduces a small modification to the total Hamiltonian, which governs the energy distribution.
+Within this approach, one can keep finite order terms based on the strength of the disorder and can use this approach to understand how disorder influences electronic properties, such as conductivity.
+Specifically, the approach is effective when the disorder is weak to moderate, but as the disorder intensifies, the first-order Born approximation does not remain valid.